wmiklasewicz/Stay-and-Help/README.md

 **TODO:**

-* a discussion forum for users
+* A discussion forum for users.
-* connect with AngularJS
+* Connect with AngularJS.
-* rewrite to haml
+* Rewrite to haml.
-* use Sass
-* create awesome layout
+* Create awesome layout!